binary-com/binary-static/README.md

 ## Compile Parameters

 * `-f` force to overwrite the existing HTMLs
-* `-d` compile for use in gh-pages of a binary-static-www2 fork
+* `-d` compile for use in gh-pages of a binary-static fork
 * `-p pathname` only compile the files having *pathname* in path